exercism/v3/languages/python/exercises/concept/guidos-gorgeous-lasagna/.docs/introduction.md

 # but is VERY strongly discouraged.
 # Please don't do: MY_FIRST_CONSTANT = "Some other value"
 ```

-In Python, units of functionality are encapsulated in [_functions._][functions], which are themselves [objects][objects] (_Its [turtles all the way down][turtles all the way down]_).
-Functions can be executed by themselves, passed as arguments to other functions, nested, or bound to a class.
-When functions are bound to a [class][classes] name, they're referred to as [methods][method objects].
-Related functions and classes (_with their methods_) can be grouped together in the same file or module, and imported in part or in whole for use in other programs.

 The keyword `def` begins a [function definition][function definition].
 It must be followed by the function name and a parenthesized list of zero or more formal [parameters][parameters], which can be of several different varieties, and even [vary][more on functions] in length.
 The `def` line is terminated with a colon.